 6.On reaching the ground, they strip the belay and climb back up the rope (via jumars or reclimbing) and begin again.

-Lets look at more detail at the components of the system.
+Let’s look in more detail at the components of the system.

 The one component of your soloing system you should never skip is your back up knot.
-This acts as your last line of defense if your primary belay system fails (and it does).
-Secondly without it you will find that mechanical belay devices will not work smoothly and jam up.
-The reason is a back up knot holds the weight of the dead rope, which can be considerable once you’re a way from the belay.
+This acts as your last line of defence if your primary belay system fails (and it does).
+Secondly, without it, you will find that mechanical belay devices will not work smoothly and jam up.
+The reason is a back-up knot holds the weight of the dead rope, which can be considered once you’re away from the belay.

 Avoiding slip back